-Org, as he is known to his friends, is a founding member of the Cheese Lords, its Vice President, and, as a member of the Repertoire Committee, is constantly searching out rarely-performed works and emerging composers.
-An Alta California native, he began singing classical music at the chapel choir at Georgetown University.
-He has previously sung with the Cathedral Choral Society and Coral Cantigas.
-He think that he may be one of the first people to have sung the bass line of Renaissance composer Elzear Genet's Virgo prudentissima on the banks of the Zambezi River.
+Org, as he is known to his friends, is a founding member of the Cheese Lords and its Vice President.
+As a member of the repertoire committee, he is constantly searching out rarely-performed works and emerging composers.
+George didn’t begin singing classical music until he attended Georgetown University.
+He previously sang with the Cathedral Choral Society and Coral Cantigas, and has worked under distinguished organist/choirmasters such as John Balka, Haig Mardirosian, and Owen Burdick.
+Half-Californian, half-Texan, he has been to four countries with the letter “z” in them.

-Despite having no formal training in composition, he's had the temerity to compose a number of works for the Cheese Lords, includingTenebrae factae sunt, O magnum mysterium, and La Eficacia de la Paciencia, based on a prayer attributed to St. Teresa of Avila.
+Despite having no formal training in composition, he's had the temerity to compose or arrange a few small pieces for the group.
 The Blessing of St. Francis was described by Washington Post reviewer Stephen Brookes as having "faint but wonderful undertones of Brian Wilson…a real delight to the ears."
-In April 2008, his setting of The Prayer of St. Francis was premiered for a gathering of national interreligious leaders with Pope Benedict XVI at the Pope John Paul II Cultural Center in Washington, D.C.
+In April 2008, his setting of The Prayer of St. Francis was premiered for a gathering of national interreligious leaders with Pope Benedict XVI at the Pope John Paul II Cultural Center in Washington, D.C

 Gary is one of the founding members of the Cheese Lords.
 Originally from Windsor, NY, he has lived in the Washington, DC area for the past 30 years.
 In addition to singing with the Cheese Lords, Gig sang as a member of the Cathedral Choral Society for 18 years (1984-2002).
 He also occasionally dabbles in choral composition having written works for SCL including a setting of O Magnum Mysterium, Recessit Pastor Noster, and les cedres et chaque petite fleur.
 In addition to singing and writing music, he also enjoys two-stepping and boating on the Chesapeake Bay with his partner Howard.
 Gig is thought to be the only person to ever have completed the Marine Corp Marathon and then sung in a performance of Beethoven's Missa Solemnis all on the same day!